Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Results

-Thermal excitation also induces a noticeable expansion in the intra-octahedral X-N bond lengths, with time-averaged values of 2.449 \text{\r{A}}, 2.626 \text{\r{A}}, and 2.687 \text{\r{A}} for Ca$_3$NSb, Sr$_3$NSb, and Ba$_3$NSb, respectively.
+Thermal excitation induces a noticeable expansion in the intra-octahedral X-N bond lengths, with time-averaged values of 2.449 \text{\r{A}}, 2.626 \text{\r{A}}, 2.532 \text{\r{A}}, and 2.688 \text{\r{A}} for Ca$_3$NSb, Sr$_3$NSb, $\mathrm{Sr_3NSb_{hexa}}$, and $\mathrm{Ba_3NSb_{hexa}}$, respectively.
 These values are obtained by averaging all intra-octahedral X-N bond lengths over the entire 5 ps AIMD trajectory.
-To quantify the variability of these bond lengths, we construct histograms of the X-N distances, depicted in Fig.~\ref{length_angle_fluc} (a-c).
-The associated standard deviations ($\sigma$) reveal that Ba$_3$NSb exhibits the widest distribution, indicating substantial thermal fluctuations, whereas Sr$_3$NSb displays the narrowest, reflecting a higher degree of structural rigidity.
-Similar trends are observed in the intra-octahedral X-N-X bond angle distributions (Fig.~\ref{length_angle_fluc} (d-f)), reflecting differences in octahedral flexibility.
-In Sr$_3$NSb, the octahedra remains highly symmetric and stable, producing minimal distortion.
-In contrast, Ca$_3$NSb exhibits larger deviations, likely due to the smaller mass and size of Ca$^{2+}$, which creates a less constrained bonding environment and increases angular fluctuations.
-Ba$_3$NSb, crystallizing in a hexagonal phase, permits anisotropic distortions and enhanced octahedral flexibility, despite the larger ionic radius of Ba$^{2+}$, leading to broader bond-length and angle distributions.
-These results demonstrate that both ionic size and crystallographic symmetry govern NX$_6$ octahedral dynamics.
+To quantify the variability of these bond lengths, we construct histograms for the X-N distributions, shown in Fig.~\ref{length_angle_fluc} (a-d).
+The corresponding standard deviations ($\sigma$) reveal a systematic reduction in bond-length fluctuations with increasing X-site cation size within a given symmetry: $\sigma$ decreases from Ca$_3$NSb (0.063 \AA) to Sr$_3$NSb (0.057 \AA), and from $\mathrm{Sr_3NSb_{hexa}}$ (0.074 \AA) to $\mathrm{Ba_3NSb_{hexa}}$ (0.071 \AA).
+At fixed chemical composition, a clear symmetry effect is observed$-$Sr$_3$NSb exhibits substantially narrower bond-length distributions than its hexagonal polymorph$-$indicating enhanced structural flexibility upon symmetry lowering.
+A similar behavior is observed for the intra-octahedral X–N–X bond angle distributions (Fig.~\ref{length_angle_fluc}(e–h)).
+Sr$_3$NSb shows the smallest angular fluctuations ($\sigma$ = 1.811$\degree$), reflecting the rigidity of its NX$_6$ octahedra.
+While Ca$_3$NSb exhibits larger angular variability ($\sigma$ = 2.062$\degree$), consistent with the lighter Ca$^{2+}$ cation.
+The hexagonal phases display enhanced angular fluctuations relative to cubic structures, with $\sigma$ = 2.253$\degree$ for $\mathrm{Sr_3NSb_{hexa}}$ and 2.103$\degree$ for $\mathrm{Ba_3NSb_{hexa}}$.
+Collectively, these results demonstrate that NX$_6$ octahedral dynamics are governed by a combined influence of cation mass and crystallographic symmetry, with symmetry lowering playing a decisive role in enhancing structural fluctuations.